 How to Use the Map

-First, the map is divided into counties, with each county having it's own distinct data set that includes outbound and inbound moves as well as the average salary of the people moving.
-Just hover your mouse over a county to gain the data information or click a county to reveal inbound (black) and outbound (red) lines - a quick way of assessing trends.
+First, the map is divided into counties, with each county having its own distinct data set that includes outbound and inbound moves as well as the average salary of the people moving.
+Hover your mouse over a county to gain the data information or click a county to reveal inbound (black) and outbound (red) lines - a quick way of assessing trends.

 The final result?
 Not only can you find out where people are moving to, but also if they appear to be moving for the possibility of higher wages.
 Of course, the wages listed are not in a specific market, rather they're an average rate of those individuals moving inbound and outbound.
 Regardless, this information allows for a quick analysis of current trends and for your interpretation of people's decisions to move.